omerXfaruq/Memory-Vault/README.md

 You can use me in groups as well, just can add me to the group and make me admin.
 Also you can have multiple memory vaults by using groups.
-For example I would serve you well in a language learning group, where you add words to your memory-vault.
+For example I would serve you well in a language learning group, where you add words to your memory vault.
 ```

 ## Requirements